- Offered for Year: 2022/23

 Assessment Rationale And Relationship

 All assessments test students’ text-analysis, translation research and translating skills.
-The Portfolio commentary also assesses the reflective integration of translation-studies input (gained via SML8012 Translation Practice & Principles, which all SML8017 students take in Semester 1) to translation practice.
+The Portfolio commentary also assesses the reflective integration of translation-studies input (gained via SML8012 Translation Practice & Principles and/or SML7001 Translation Studies 1) to translation practice.
 Weekly homework is crucial for skills development.

 Reading Lists